 David and I pondered waiting to see if it would go down, but my feeling was that with every minute that passed, the chances increased that we would be stranded.
-I zipped off the legs of my convertible hiking pants to make them into shorts, and took off my shoes and socks to I could stow my socks.
+I zipped off the legs of my convertible hiking pants to make them into shorts, and took off my shoes and socks so I could stow my socks.
 I put my shoes back on, hoping they would provide more traction as we forded.

 I usually carry my cameras shouldered one on each side, but for climbing and scrambling, I carry them cross-slung, so they can’t fall off and don’t get in my way.
 I did so this time, and stashed my pants legs and socks in vest pockets.
 David extended his hiking pole (actually, it was my wife Abby’s, which he had borrowed), so he could us it to probe for the bottom.

 Even though I don’t care for the water at all, at this point I strode right in.
 I decided not to waste any time, since the raging water might be worse in five or ten minutes.
-At its present level, we decided, we at least had some idea how deep it would be.
+At its present level, we decided, at least we had some idea how deep it would be.
 The pressure was strong against our legs, as we crossed to a gravel island.
 From that point, we probed up and down for the shallowest spot.
 Finding it all about the same, we picked a place close to the bank, since it would limit our exposure.
 At its deepest, it was right at my crotch.
 I planted one foot and dug it in, then the other, until I was across.
 David threw me the hiking pole so I could anchor him, and he got across.

 • Lost Mine Trail and The Chimneys